VastoLorde95/Competitive-Programming/README.md

+**Warning**: This repo also contains untested, incomplete and incorrect programs.
+I do not claim any responsibility for any any harm that these programs may cause to your computer.
+Use at your own discretion.

 # What is Competitive Programming?

 Competitive Programming is a mindsport where participants try to program solutions to various mathematical and algorithmic problems while adhering to run-time and system memory constraints.